 This genetic variation can prove to be deleterious.
 Sickle cell red blood cells are vulnerable to damage and hemoglobin loss.
 This in turn results in anemia, or low iron.
 Individuals with sickle cell hemoglobins do possess an advantage in areas prone to malaria.

-In thalassemia, the alpha helices and beta-pleated sheets are not produced in the same way, negatively affecting hemoglobin.
+In thalassemia, the alpha helices are not produced in the same way, negatively affecting hemoglobin.

 Hemoglobin and Future Medical Treatments